 Where to Avail Them From?

-Now that we know what you need in a farm, the bigger question is where to avail them from.
+Now that we know what you need on a farm, the bigger question is where to avail them from.
 There are plenty of suppliers who sell farm machinery.
-You have marketplaces where you can get second hand goods as well as first-hand branded machinery.
+You have marketplaces where you can get second-hand goods as well as first-hand branded machinery.